Dismissing underperforming teachers

 Whilst these changes will be welcomed by many schools, it is still vital that any poor performance issues are properly addressed to minimise the risk of having a claim brought against them for unfair dismissal.

-If you would like any advice on dealing with poor staff performance, please feel free to call Robert Tice on 01332 226 149 for a FREE confidential chat.
+If you would like any advice on dealing with poor staff performance, please contact our Employment & HR team.